Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Gabriel was as far forward in his chair as he could get without actually standing.
 "I *can’t!"* he said.
 "I don’t mean I don’t want to, I mean that the role just can’t be vacant for that long.
 You’re telling me I have to retire!"

 Gupta’s face was full of sympathy.
-"If that’s so then… I’m sorry, but your health is more important," he said.
+"If that’s so then...
+I’m sorry, but your health is more important," he said.

 *"¡Vete al carajo!"*

 *"Dad!"* Shocked, Ava laid her hand on his, and Hannah whined.
 Gabe looked shocked at himself too.
 Slowly, he settled back and put his free hand on Ava’s.

-"I… I’m sorry, Mister Gupta," he said at last.
-"That… I guess that just proved your point, huh?"
+"I...
+I’m sorry, Mister Gupta," he said at last.
+"That...
+I guess that just proved your point, huh?"

 "It’s quite alright," Gupta promised.
 "I’d feel the same way in your position."

 Gabe hung his head.
-"I…" For the first time ever, Ava saw a tear trickle down his nose.
+"I..."
+For the first time ever, Ava saw a tear trickle down his nose.
 He wiped it off with his thumb.
 "I wanna go home now," he said at last.

 "I agree, that’s probably best," Gupta stood up.
 "I’ll discharge you as soon as I’m finished with my ward round, and I’ll see you back here for a follow-up chat in a month.
 You’ll need to see your practice nurse every day to get your dressings changed-" he indicated the bandages swaddling Gabe’s damaged, dismantled and reconstructed skull, "-and to have your stitches out in ten days."